THE HEALING PATH

 * While I am totally open to (and excited about!) working with women, non-binary folks, trans men and women, all sexual orientations and people outside the 25-55 age range, there may be a someone even better suited to working on a particular case within the surrogate partner community.
 The International Partner Surrogates Association (IPSA) can help connect you with the best surrogate partner or feel free to reach out to me for some suggestions.
 I am committed to each client's healing, even if that healing doesn't happen with me.

 I completed the first phase of surrogate partner training through the International Partner Surrogates Association.
-Now I am accepting clients as I complete the internship phase of the certification process.
+I have a short waitlist of clients as I complete the internship phase of the certification process.
 During this internship I am receiving additional supervision and guidance and am able to offer sessions at a discounted rate.

 I believe in this power of this work and am happy to chat about it.
 Whether you are a potential client or collaborating therapist, don't hesitate to reach out to me with questions.